 1:10 Bleach Dilution (30+ seconds) or other EHS-approved disinfectant.

 Heat at 56°C for 30+ minutes

-Risks include direct contact with skin and mucous membranes of the eye, nose and mouth, parenteral inoculation, ingestion.
+Risks include direct contact with skin and mucous membranes of the eye, nose, and mouth, parenteral inoculation, and ingestion.

 - Handling of sharps (needles, scalpels, microtome blades, broken glass, etc.)